needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide-3.md

 ## Camera and tracking node selection

-In previous versions of AR Foundation, it was not possible to explicitly select which camera provided the camera texture used for pass-through video, nor was it possible to indicate the desired type of tracking (e.g., 3 or 6 degrees of freedom).
+In previous versions of AR Foundation, you couldn't explicitly select which camera provided the camera texture used for pass-through video, and you couldn't indicate the desired type of tracking (for example, 3 or 6 degrees of freedom).
 With AR Foundation 4, you can now
 * Explicitly request a particular camera.
 AR Foundation distinguishes between "world-facing" and "user-facing" cameras.
 On a phone, this corresponds to the rear-facing and selfie cameras, respectively.
 * Explicitly request the type of tracking.

 In previous versions of AR Foundation, this was an implicit choice.
 For example, if you enabled face detection, you would likely get a 3dof (rotation only) session which used the user-facing camera.

 ARKit 3 added modes of operation that were not possible to express with previous versions of AR Foundation.
-In particular, ARKit 3 supports both 3dof and 6dof tracking when using the user-facing camera to perform face tracking, as well as a mode that uses the world-facing camera for the video feed but also uses the user-facing camera to perform face tracking.
+In particular, ARKit 3 supports both 3 DOF (degrees of freedom) and 6 DOF tracking when using the user-facing camera to perform face tracking, as well as a mode that uses the world-facing camera for the video feed but also uses the user-facing camera to perform face tracking.

 This table represents the face tracking support AR Foundation 3 could provide: